mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 ## Introduction

-you can find more information about what parts you can extract [below](#selectable).
+You can find more information about what parts you can extract [below](#selectable).
+In general,I have tried to make sub indexing work as naturally as possible,because I really want you to be able to approach these commands as intuitively as possible without trying to remember all of the various rules.
+Nonetheless there were cases where design decisions need to be made.
+And also compromises needed to be reached regarding the issue that you can view code both in a more linear fashion (tokens one after the other) as well as more treelike fashion (like how it is represented in the AST).
+I hope that my end decisions are not too far away from what you consider as natural thing to do!

 Now there are two ways in which the sub indexing functionality becomes available to the end-user: